 We started by simplifying their ad account by bialing back from 15 active campaigns to just two Fan Finders using their best performing videos, one nurturing campaign of retargeting their fans with new video content and two Spotify campaigns, one for warm audiences and one for ice cold traffic.
 We also assisted them in setting up proper Spotify tracking to analyze what impact the advertising was having on streaming numbers and followers.
-The new Spotify campaigns produced nearly double the results of their old campaigns and a weekly budget of $2,000 was returning around 1,850 new Spotify Followers.
+The new Spotify campaigns produced nearly double the results of their old campaigns, generating around 1,850 new Spotify Followers.

 We then moved to building out a nurturing strategy starting with email opt in campaigns and proper email nurturing with the aim of ascending these fans to become customers for the first time.
 Their email list increased from 4,545 to 13,921 subscribers at an average cost per lead of $0.49.

 Migrating the band's email marketing platform and CRM from Mailchimp to Drip gave us greater flexibility for building out abandoned cart series, an introduction series for new customers and subscribers, and a post-purchase workflow that makes continuous offers to existing customers every month based on their previous purchase activity.